bernardaina/BernardAiPortfolio/README.md

 4. A summary of your analysis
 5. Supporting visualizations and key findings
 6. Your top high-level content recommendations based on your analysis

+Business Task:
+- Investigate the Fitbit Fitness Tracker Data from thirty fitbit users whom consented to the submission of their personal tracker data.
+Apply the insight to a particular Bellabeat product.
+The product I have chosen is Leaf.
+- Use insight from analysis to recommend marketing strategies for the company.